melanovis/lunar-mass-driver-to-geocentric-v2/README.md

 These MDR transits are multiburn and follow elliptical restricted 3 body problem (ER3BP) dynamics both for the sake of simulation accuracy such that careful manoeuvring is available such that MDRs can preform expensive inclination changes at Δv-efficient altitudes and exploit effects like lunar gravity assists.

-Here its suspected that 1200km as the minimum altitude range where debris mitigation becomes substantially simpler and less dramatic, with the target orbit being picked at an altitude of 1211.2 km which is semi-lunar synchronous to the lunar nodal precession cycle.
+Here its suspected that 1200km as the minimum altitude range where long-term debris mitigation becomes substantially more plausible, with the target orbit being picked at an altitude of 1211.2 km which is semi-lunar synchronous to the lunar nodal precession cycle.
 To decide the altitude for the parking orbit above the 1211.2km receiving station orbit, I sampled various orbits for the time and Δv required to hohmann and rendezvous, making sure to account for the small but notable inclination difference incurred by the differences in precession rates between the orbits.
 We then decided to just draw a line at a flat 100m/s to get a 1371.2 km altitude parking orbit where we’d only have to wait a maximum of 57.36 hours for the phasing to be right for rendezvous.

 <img width="7702" height="2871" alt="Image" src="https://github.com/user-attachments/assets/d19f597d-3646-4630-a700-5f8ec782e29e" />